A teacher at McNally High School in Edmonton allows for flexibility in the timing of summative assessment in the classroom.

 - Not all students are ready for summative assessment at the same time.

-- When an individual student's summative assessment results are inconsistent or surprising, the teacher uses conversations and observations to mediate judgments made about student performance.
+- When a student's summative assessment results are inconsistent or surprising, the teacher uses conversations and observations to mediate judgments made about student performance.

 - Teachers have the responsibility to exercise informed professional judgment in regard to their classroom assessment practices.